sagepoweron/pokemon-web/README.md

 # Description
-Search, view, and compare Pokemon stats for battling.
+This application was created to help people view and compare Pokemon stats for competitive battling.

 # Tools Used
 - PokeAPI